8 Mistakes People Make Buying A Home Battery

 Time-of-use Tariffs

-Most people have a ‘flat’ electricity tariff.
-They pay the same rate for electricity regardless of the time of day.
+Until recent, most people had a ‘flat’ electricity tariff.
+They paid the same rate for electricity regardless of the time of day.

 Usually, they’ll charge a higher rate in the evening and cheaper rates during the day and after bedtime: